azist/tutorial-steps/src/s01-console/readme.md

 The example demonstrates a typical pattern with `try/catch` - if something happens in the program body we will show exception name and return `-1` instead of crashing the process.
 The actual work is delegated into `main(app)` call.
-What can go wrong:
+Many things can go wrong, for example:
-* An attempt to mount application chassis `new AzosApplication()` may fail because configuration file may be wrong
+* An attempt to mount application chassis `new AzosApplication()` may fail because configuration file may be invalid
 * Some unhandled error may happen in `main()`

 The application container/chassis initializes all services (such as DI, config, logging etc..) as prescribed in the configuration file.
 The application config file is taken from the same path where executable is the project includes a file `*.laconf` which has its build action set to "Copy to Output".
-This way, the config file is auto-copied by the build process automatically.
+This way, the config file is copied by the build process automatically.
 Unlike complex legacy "App.config"-based solution provided by legacy .NET framework, Azos config files are not processed by any tool and copied to output as-is which significantly simplifies configuration aspect, however Azos configuration format is much more powerful (e.g. support for variables, macros) which makes DevOps tasks simpler.
 We will look at Azos configuration in the next tutorial steps.